consler/Karma/README.md

 * For killing a monster, you earn 10 karma.
 For killing a non-monster, you lose 15 karma.

 * For damaging a monster, you earn 2 karma.
 For damaging a non-monster, you lose 3 karma.

+## Effects
+The less karma you have, the less damage you do.
+The more karna you have, the mode damage you do.